keycloak/keycloak-quickstarts/proxy/haproxy/reencrypt/README.md

 **Graceful shutdown timing:**

 With the values above, it may take up to 15 seconds (3 failures x 5s interval) for HAProxy to detect that a Keycloak instance is down.
-For this reason, Keycloak is configured with `KC_SHUTDOWN_DELAY=30s` and `KC_SHUTDOWN_TIMEOUT=30s`, giving HAProxy enough time to detect the shutdown and allowing existing client connections to drain gracefully.
+For this reason, Keycloak is configured with `KC_SHUTDOWN_DELAY=15s`to detect the shutdown and allowing existing client connections to drain gracefully.

 ## Keycloak configuration